Boikotyk/Create-Plagins-/README.md

-# Create-Plagins-
+# Create-Plugins
-Created plagin for WP, as test for company
+Created plugin for WP, as test for company

+Development using object-oriented programming, using the API